FabianMaumeApify/actor-rag-web-browser/actors/apify_rag-web-browser/README.md

 ]
 ```

+**This actor supports Google search parameters.** You can use:
+- "site:apify.com keyword" to search results only on the Apify website
+- "after:2026-01-31 keyword" to get results from after the 1st of January 2026
+- "before:2026-01-31 keyword" to get results from before the 1st of January 2026

 If you enter a specific URL such as `https://openai.com/index/introducing-chatgpt-search/`, the Actor will extract
 the web page content directly like this: